RATFIVE/MoinCC-AI4metabolomics/workfile.md

 ---
 - (Why ppm on x axis? shouldn't it be the frequency?
 What is chemical shift?(because y= intensity))
 --> relative shift of reference frequency, what is reference frequency?
+(Water or something else?)

 - what are characterististic curves/values? --> labeled data
     - (file Data_description.xlsx feature ppm ? ) if multiple values, multiple
      states of same metabolite?--> ranges for metabolics ?
     --> some metabolites cause several peaks (of different heights)
     - in data, there are four peaks only three labels in data description (marco, Tom explain)
-    -
     - what are possible shifts? what are they caused by and how are they recognized?
     --> shifts can be caused by external influences such as ph/ temperature etc. shouldn't be more than 0.5ppm